-If an offeror wishes to protest the award of a contract greater than \$50,000, the protest must be filed within 10 days from the date that notice of award is made.
+If an offeror wishes to protest the award of a contract or the proposed award of a contract, the protest must be received, in writing, by the procurement officer within ten days after the date the Notice of Intent to Award the contract is issued.

-A protester must have submitted a proposal in order to have sufficient standing to protest the award of a contract.
+A protester must have submitted a proposal in order to have sufficient standing to protest the proposed award of a contract.
+Protests must include the following information: